 The following are all real headlines, and we have attempted to visualise how these products would look if they were as deadly as some media outlets claim:

-Disclaimer: The following images are designed as concept examples to highlight a health industry issue.
+Disclaimer: These images are designed as concept examples to highlight a health industry issue.
 They are not intended to represent the work of Lifestyle Packaging.